Roneb92/LITA-Capstone-Project/README.md

 The primary source of the data used is Data sale.Csv

 ### Tools Used
-- Microsoft Excel for Data cleaning, Analysis and Visualization
+- Microsoft Excel for
+  1 Data cleaning
+  2 Data Analysis
+  3 Data Visualization

-- SQL- Structured Query Language for Querying
+- SQL- Structured Query Language for
+  * Querying

-- Power BI for visualozation and interactive dashboard
+- Power BI for
+  1 Visualozation
+  2 Interactive dashboard

-- GitHub for Portfolio Building
+- GitHub for
+  *Portfolio Building